Jose-Zuniga07/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

 1. How would you describe acessibility on the web to someone new to programming?

+helps screen readers read the webpage without any trouble

 2. Talk about 3 different things you can do to ensure your website is accessible.

+choose good color, add proper alt description for images, use proper semantic structure

 3. How would you explain the concept of a variable to someone new to programming?

+a variable acts like a container

 4. What is the purpose of using functions in code?

+allows you to store a piece of code to you can later call it without having to use repeative coding over and over again

 5. How do you access a key inside of an object inside of an array?
+[0].value

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.